gjlondon/definitive_guide_to_django_deployment/README.md

 **Disclaimer**: We're **definitely** not the most qualified people to write this post.
 We're just the only one dumb enough to try.
 If you object to anything in this post or get confused or find something broken, **help make it better**.
 Leave a helpful comment (or even better submit a pull request to the Github repo.)
 The full text of this post is available in the repo and we'll update this guide as appropriate.

+**Second disclaimer**If you're working on a small project, aren't doing anything unusual or custom with Django, and don't anticipate needing to handle a large volume of traffic or expanding the scope of your project then you should seriously consider using a PaaS (platform as a service) provider like [Heroku](https://www.heroku.com/) or [Gondor.io](https://gondor.io/).
+For a monthly fee, they handle all of the messy configuration (i.e. this guide) for you (as long as your app is structured according to their specifications.)
+They're not necessarily easier to get started with than this guide, but they do save you from a lot of down-the-road hassle of administering your own servers (e.g. doing security patches.)

 ###Overview of the Final Architecture

 Our example site is just a "hello world" app, but this is going to be the most well-implemented, stable, and scalable